2019 United Nations Climate Change Conference

 COP25 was to play a significant role in the success of the design of a new wave of climate action in the post-2020 phase.
 Considering the successes of LGMA in 2007-2009 for the Bali Roadmap, 2010-2012 in the post-Copenhagen phase, 2012-2015 for the ADP towards Paris Agreement, and 2018 for the Talanoa Dialogues, it would have been essential once again to leave COP25 in Madrid with a clear roadmap.

-A high level event was held at the Chilean Pavilion on 10 December to kick-off the road towards COP26 in Glasgow, guided by the following five priority areas for the LGMA:
+A high level event was held at the Chilean Pavilion on 10 December 2021 to kick-off the road towards COP26 in Glasgow.

 Increase climate emergency declarations, climate neutrality targets and transition to 100% renewable sources of energy with an additional mechanism for synergy and implementation.